 An important aspect of the analysis involves comparing the productivity and changes in the productivity of various educational groups with wages and changes in wages.
 It is virtually impossible to measure individual productivity except in some firm-based data where measures of output are readily available.
-Even in those cases, information on demographic characteristics is generally unavailable.
-Consequently, it is useful to compare productivity at the industry level and to match that with the educational and other demographic characteristics of those industries.
-The Division of Industry Productivity Studies (DIPS) in the Office of Productivity and Technology at the Bureau of Labor Statistics reports annual productivity measures by industry in "Labor Productivity and Costs Measures".
+Even in those cases, information on demographic characteristics is generally unavailable.13 Consequently, it is useful to compare productivity at the industry level and to match that with the educational and other demographic characteristics of those industries.
+The Division of Industry Productivity Studies (DIPS) in the Office of Productivity and Technology at the Bureau of Labor Statistics reports annual productivity measures by industry in "Labor Productivity and Costs by Industry and Measure."
 Three-digit industries based on the NAICS classification are used here.
-Both value added per hour in absolute terms and a productivity index are contained in the dataset.
-14
+Both value added in absolute terms and a productivity index are contained in the dataset.
+For the purposes here, absolute value added was used, converted to 2019 dollars using CPI-U. The productivity measure, which is output-per-hour worked, is obtained by dividing real value added by the DIPS data series on total hours worked.14 covered in the survey).
+Weekly earnings are available.
+See Steven Ruggles, Sarah Flood, Ronald Goeken, Josiah Grover, Erin Meyer, Jose Pacas, and Matthew Sobek.
+IPUMS USA: Version 8.0 [dataset].
+Minneapolis, MN: IPUMS, 2018. https://doi.org/10.18128/D010.V8.0